Optimization Problems for Machine Learning: A Survey: Deep Learning

 Another research direction in neural network architectures investigates the possibility of adopting multiple activation functions inside the layers of a neural network, to increase the accuracy of the classifier.
 Some examples in this framework are given by the \textit{maxout} units \cite{goodfellow2013maxout}, returning the maximum of multiple linear affine functions, and the \textit{network-in-network} paradigm \cite{lin2013network} where the $ReLU$ activation function is replaced by fully connected network.
 In \cite{agos2014}, adaptive piecewise linear activation functions are learned when training \CGrev{each neuron}.
 Specifically, for each unit $i$ and value $z$, activation \CGrev{$\sigma_i(z)$} is considered as

-where the number of hinges $S$ is a hyperparameter to be fixed in advance, while the variables $a_i^s, b_i^s$ have to be learned. \CGrev{Functions $h_i$ generalize the $ReLU$ function (first term of \eqref{eg:agos}), and can approximate a class of continuous piecewise-linear functions, for large enough $S$ \cite{agos2014}.}
+where the number of hinges $S$ is a hyperparameter to be fixed \revtwoCGblue{before training}, while the variables $a_i^s, b_i^s$ have to be learned. \CGrev{Functions \revtwoCG{$\sigma_i$} generalize the $ReLU$ function (first term of \eqref{eg:agos}), and can approximate a class of continuous piecewise-linear functions, for large enough $S$ \cite{agos2014}.}

-In a more general perspective, Ensemble Layers are proposed in \cite{2017arXiv170207790H} to consider multiple activation functions in a neural network. \CGrev{The idea is to embed a family of activation functions $\{\Phi^1, \dots, \Phi^m\}$ and let the network itself choose the magnitude of their activation \CGrev{for each neuron $i$} during the training.} To promote relatively equal contribution to learning, the activation functions need to be scaled to the interval $[0,1]$.
-To measure the impact of the activation in the neural network, each function \CGrev{$\Phi^j$} is associated with a continuous variable $\alpha^j$. \CGrev{The resulting activation $\sigma_i$ for neuron $i$ is then given by}
+In a more general perspective, ensemble layers are proposed in \cite{2017arXiv170207790H} to consider multiple activation functions in a neural network. \CGrev{The idea is to embed a family of activation functions $\{\Phi^1, \dots, \Phi^m\}$ and let the network itself choose the magnitude of their activation \CGrev{for each neuron $i$} during the training.} To promote relatively equal contribution to learning, the activation functions need to be scaled to the interval $[0,1]$. \revtwoCGblue{In order to} measure the impact of the activation in the neural network, each function \CGrev{$\Phi^j$} is associated with a continuous variable $\alpha^j$. \CGrev{The resulting activation $\sigma_i$ for neuron $i$ is then given by}

 where \CGrev{$z_{x, i}$} is the \CGrev{output of neuron $i$} associated with training example \CGrev{$x$}, \CGrev{$X$ is the set of training observations}, and $\epsilon$ is a small tolerance.
 Equation \eqref{act-ens} \CGrev{is a weighted sum of the scaled $\Phi^j$ functions, which is integrated in the training of the DNN architecture.
-The determination of the $\min$ and $\max$ in \eqref{act-ens} can be approximated on a minibatch of observations in $X$, in the testing phase.} \CGrev{In order to impose the selection of functions $\Phi^j$, the} magnitude of the weights $\alpha^j$ is then limited in a projection subproblem, where for each neuron the network should choose an activation function and \CGrev{therefore all $\alpha^j$ should sum to $1$}.
+The $\min$ and $\max$ in \eqref{act-ens} can be approximated on a minibatch of observations in $X$, in the testing phase.} \CGrev{In order to impose the selection of functions $\Phi^j$, the} magnitude of the weights $\alpha^j$ is limited in a projection subproblem, where for each neuron the network should choose an activation function and \CGrev{therefore all $\alpha^j$ should sum to $1$}.
 If $\hat{\alpha_j}$ are the weight values obtained by gradient descent while training, then the projected weights are found by solving \CGrev{the convex quadratic programming problem}

-\CGrev{which can be solved in closed form via the KKT conditions.}
+\CGrev{which can be solved in closed form via the Karush-Kuhn-Tucker (KKT) conditions.}